 Letter from the CEO

 For example, The Tamara Coorg is located on a 180 acre organic plantation called Kabinnakad Estate which produces high quality coffee, cardamom, and pepper every year.
-When we first conceptualized this project, we believed that the best experience a guest could have here, would be by leaving as much of the land untouched as possible.
-In order to achieve this, we cut as few trees as possible (replanted many more), built cottages with minimal footprint on the ground, built our restaurant and conference blocks on bridges, and began rain-water harvesting in order to meet the needs of both the plantation as well as the guests.
+When we first conceptualized this project, we believed leaving as much of the land untouched as possible would ensure both an immersive experience for our guests and an ongoing opportunity to preserve the existing ecosystem.
+In order to achieve this, we cut as few trees as possible (replanted many more), built cottages with minimal carbon footprints, constructed our restaurant and conference blocks on bridges, and began rain-water harvesting to conserve resources.

-In The Tamara Kodai, we restored a 160 year old monastery using techniques such as refurbishing existing windows and doors for modern use and upcycling railway sleepers to create our decks.
-To minimize our dependence on the local water supply, we created a rainwater harvesting pond.
-We use the organic fruits grown on our property, to make fresh jams and preserves for our guests regularly.
+In The Tamara Kodai, we restored a 160 year old monastery by refurbishing existing windows and doors for modern use and upcycling railway sleepers to create decks.
+To minimize our dependence on local water supply, we created a rainwater harvesting pond.
+We use organic fruits grown on our property, to make fresh jams and preserves for our guests.

-Lastly in Lilac, our mid-segment chain, we are currently planning to install energy management systems and solar panels in order to optimize our consumption patterns and reduce our burden on the city’s electrical supply.
+Lastly at Lilac, our mid-segment chain, we are in the process of installing energy management systems and solar panels in order to optimize consumption patterns and improve energy efficiency.

 What Sustainability Demands

 In my experience, the effort required to be a sustainable entity requires thoughtfulness driven by a holistic approach, strong commitment as well as a continuous openness to learn.
 Most importantly, our journey towards sustainability is not one we can embark on alone.
 It requires the collective effort of our colleagues, customers, and partners.
 Together, we can make a significant impact and inform cascading change across our industry and beyond.

 I invite you all to join us on this extraordinary path of responsible hospitality as we craft experiences that brighten our lives today with mindfulness to protect and preserve those experiences for generations to come.